Luna-Agora/caps/README.md

 -Median

 ### Questions
-1. What correlations do income and population have on access to public resources in Nashville?
+1. What correlations do Unemployment, Income, and Population have on access to public resources in Nashville?
-2. What zipcodes in Nashville are least served?
-3. What area has the most access?
+2. What area has the most access?
 What area has the least?
-4. Does public wifi access directly correlate with population?
+3. Does public wifi access directly correlate with Population?
 Or Unemployment?
+Income?
+4. create an area score.

 #### Technologies Used
 Python